lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     group SiO type 1 2
     group H2O type 3 4

-..  container:: justify

 After reading the data file and defining the h2omol molecule from the *.txt* file, the *create_atoms* command is used to include some water molecules in the system on a simple cubic lattice.
 Not adding a molecule before starting the GCMC steps usually lead to failure.
 Note that here, most water molecules overlap with the silica.
 These overlapping water molecules will be deleted before starting the simulation.

-..  container:: justify

 Then, add the following settings to *input.lammps*:

 ..  code-block:: lammps